 \section{Conclusions}

-We have studied the hyperon polarization and its correlation with the directed flow of hadrons in Au+Au collisions at $\snn=27$~GeV.
+We have studied the hyperon polarization and its relation with the directed flow of hadrons in Au+Au collisions at $\snn=27$~GeV.
 The CLVisc hydrodynamic simulation is coupled to a modified 3D Glauber initial condition that models a tilted QGP medium with an initial longitudinal velocity field.
 Using model parameters determined by the directed flow coefficient of different species of identified particles, our calculation provides a satisfactory description of the global polarization of $\Lambda(\bar{\Lambda})$ hyperons observed at the STAR experiment, as functions of centrality, transverse momentum and rapidity.
 We find that the thermal vorticity dominates the $p_\mathrm{T}$-integrated global and local polarization of hyperons, while the shear-induced polarization is important at high $p_\mathrm{T}$.
 Increasing the counterclockwise tilt of the QGP fireball with respect to the beam direction enhances the thermal vorticity contribution to the $\Lambda$ polarization at low $p_\text{T}$, while suppresses its contribution at high $p_\text{T}$.
 The opposite trend is found for the shear-induced contribution.
 Therefore, a non-monotonic dependence on $p_\mathrm{T}$ is found for the global polarization of $\Lambda$ with the presence of a tilted QGP profile.
 Effects of this tilted geometry on the fluid acceleration term and the baryonic spin Hall term are found small in our calculation.
 Depositing stronger initial longitudinal flow velocity into the QGP gives rise to a larger orbital angular momentum and therefore a larger thermal vorticity contribution to the $\Lambda$ polarization.
 However, effects of this initial velocity on the other three terms of polarization are found negligible.
 Compared to the same hydrodynamic simulation using SMASH or AMPT initial condition, our current calculation provides a larger value of $\Lambda$ polarization, indicating the sensitivity of global polarization to the initial geometry and the longitudinal flow velocity of the QGP.
-Furthermore, a strong correlation is found between the $\Lambda$ polarization and its directed flow coefficient.
-When the medium geometry is fixed, the $\Lambda$ polarization is linearly correlated with the slope of $v_1(y)$ near mid-rapidity as the initial longitudinal flow velocity is varied.
-To the contrary, these two quantities are linearly anti-correlated when the initial flow is fixed while the tilt of the medium is varied.
+Furthermore, when the medium geometry is fixed, the slope of the $\Lambda$ hyperon $v_1(y)$ near mid-rapidity increases almost linearly with its global polarization as the initial longitudinal flow velocity is varied.
+On the contrary, a relation of linear decrease between these two quantities is observed when the initial flow is fixed while the tilt of the medium is varied.
 These imply the medium geometry and the longitudinal flow velocity are the common origin of polarization and directed flow, and therefore the combination of these two observables may provide a tight constraint on the initial condition of the QGP produced in non-central heavy-ion collisions.